Gvozdene Kapije (The Iron Gates)

 Curator Rayne Booth in conversation with Artist Barbara Knežević

-Composed of original and archival footage, personal testimonies, interviews, staged imaginings and choreography, the film gathers pace and moves between fact and speculative fiction.
+Composed of original and archival footage, personal testimonies, interviews, staged imaginings, and choreography, the film gathers pace as it moves between documentary and speculative fiction.
 Through montage, it retraces stories of displacement, migration, making, sculpture, and the natural world along the Danube.

-Alongside the film, Knežević presents a series of large-scale sculptures fabricated from industrial materials including welded chain, mesh, steel, in dialogue with more intimate domestic materials such as ceramics, fabric, stone, and wood.
-These works appear both as sculptural objects in the gallery and as ‘actors’ within the film itself, a form the artist describes as a ‘sculptural film’.
+Alongside the film, Knežević presents a series of large-scale sculptures fabricated from industrial materials, including welded chain, mesh, and steel, in dialogue with more intimate domestic materials such as ceramics, fabric, stone, and wood.
+These works appear both as sculptural objects in the gallery and as ‘actors’ in what the artist describes as a sculptural film.

 Knežević is an artist of Serbian, Polish, and Australian heritage living in Ireland and Gvozdene Kapije / The Iron Gates locates this diasporic lineage in her work for the first time.
 This work situates the artist’s family histories alongside the wider narratives of the Danube and the Balkans, where personal stories intersect with geological time, infrastructural transformation, and the long culture of making along the river.